awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 GRANT EXECUTE on DBMS_LOGMNR to db_user;
 GRANT SELECT on V_$LOGMNR_LOGS to db_user;
 GRANT SELECT on V_$LOGMNR_CONTENTS to db_user;
-GRANT LOGMINING to db_user; -– Required only if the Oracle version is 12c or later.
+GRANT LOGMINING to db_user; -– Required only if the Oracle version is 12c or higher.
 ```

 ### Account privileges required when using AWS DMS Binary Reader to access the redo logs<a name="CHAP_Source.Oracle.Self-Managed.BinaryReaderPrivileges"></a>